Tuukkaj/eventshuffle-api/README.md

 NODE_ENV=development // Enviroment.
 If 'development' logging will be done to console.
 If 'production' logging will be done to /logs folder.

-TEST_ENV_DROP_DB_AFTER_TEST=true // If 'true' and NODE_ENV development, test database will be droppped after tests are executed.
+TEST_ENV_DROP_DB_AFTER_TEST=true // If 'true' and NODE_ENV is 'development', test database will be droppped after tests are executed.
 ````

 After this application should be ready to run!